IBM/code-engine-java-sdk/README.md

 the underlying Java SDK Core library, see
 [this page](https://github.com/IBM/java-sdk-core/blob/master/Authentication.md)

-### Passing operation parameters via an "options" model
+### Passing operation parameters via an options model
 For each operation belonging to a service, an "options" model (class) is defined as a container for the parameters associated with the operation.
 The name of the class will be `<operation-name>Options` and it will contain a field for each operation parameter.

 Suppose we have an operation named `GetResource` that has two parameters - `resourceId` and `resourceType`.